Danell Leyva: 2012

-Leyva won medals on several events at the Winter Cup, then won the American Cup in New York City.
+Leyva won medals in several events at the Winter Cup, then won the American Cup in New York City.
 He placed 2nd in the all-around at the National Championships in Saint Louis, behind John Orozco.
 He defended his national titles on parallel bars and horizontal bar.
-He went on to compete in the Olympic Trials in San Jose, where he came first with his combined scores from Visa Championships and the two days of Trials.
-This secured him an automatic berth onto the US Olympic Team with Orozco, who finished in second place overall.
+He went on to compete in the Olympic Trials in San Jose, where he came first with his combined scores from the Visa Championships and the two days of Trials.
+This secured him an automatic berth on the US Olympic Team, alongside Orozco, who finished in second place overall.
 The next day, it was announced that Leyva and Orozco would be joined in London by Jonathan Horton, Sam Mikulak and Jake Dalton, with their 2011 Worlds teammates Alex Naddour, Steven Legendre and Chris Brooks as alternates.
 Leyva earned the bronze medal in the individual all-around at the Olympics.

 2016

 Leyva, originally an alternate, was added to the 2016 US Olympic Team in July 2016, following the withdrawal of Orozco due to an ACL injury.
 On August 6, 2016, the men's team qualified for the team final in second place.
 Leyva qualified individually for individual event finals in both parallel bars and horizontal bar.
-In the final, Leyva contributed scores on pommel horse, parallel bars, and high bar.
-He had a fall on high bar, and the team finished 5th once again.
+In the final, Leyva contributed scores on pommel horse, parallel bars, and horizontal bar.
+He fell on the horizontal bar, and the team finished 5th once again.
 On August 16, Danell won silver in the Olympic men's parallel bar final with a score of 15.900.
 About an hour and a half later, he won another silver in the horizontal bar final, scoring 15.500.
-Despite being originally named as an alternate to the team, Leyva is the only member to walk away with two medals, contributing to the US men's gymnastics team total of three medals, along with Naddour's bronze on the pommel horse.
+Despite being originally named as an alternate to the team, Leyva is the only member to walk away with two medals, contributing to the US men's gymnastics team's total of three medals, along with Naddour's bronze on the pommel horse.